 The HDMI horizontal filter performs measurements on the DE and HSync of the HDMI stream on the selected port.
-The ADV7612 also performs horizontal measurements on the background port as selected by BG\MEAS\PORT\SEL[2:0].
-These measurements are available in the HDMI Map and can be used to determine the resolution of the incoming video data streams.
+These measurements are available in the HDMI Map and can be used to determine the resolution of the incoming video data stream.